Advanced Robotic Bariatric Surgery at Foothill Regional

-Bariatric surgeons at Foothill Regional Medical Center are now using advanced robotic technology for added precision and visibility during weight-loss procedures.
-The hospital, which acquired the da Vinci Xi surgical system back in December 2021 for various specialties, has offered robotic bariatric surgery as an option to patients since March.
+Bariatric surgeons at Foothill Regional Medical Center use advanced robotic technology for added precision and visibility during weight-loss procedures.
+The hospital uses the da Vinci Xi surgical system for various specialties.

-“The da Vinci Xi robot gives all surgeons 3D visibility, which ultimately helps in precise dissection and access to all tissues,” said Dr. Atif Iqbal, Medical Director of Bariatric Surgery and Chair of the Department of Surgery at Foothill Regional, who has been performing robotic surgery for almost 15 years.
+“The da Vinci Xi robot gives surgeons 3D visibility, which ultimately helps in precise dissection and access to all tissues,” said Dr. Atif Iqbal, Medical Director of Bariatric Surgery and Chair of the Department of Surgery at Foothill Regional.
 “This minimizes bleeding and improves clinical outcomes.”

 Robotic surgery is known as the next frontier in bariatric procedures.
-While more commonplace in specialties like gynecologic and colorectal surgery, not all hospitals at this point offer robotic surgery for weight loss.
-However, this state-of-the-art technology is on the rise due to its distinct advantages over other methods, such as better vision and improved range of motion for surgeons, as well as shorter hospital stays and quicker recovery times for patients.
+While more commonplace in specialties like gynecologic and colorectal surgery, not all hospitals offer robotic surgery for weight loss.
+However, this state-of-the-art technology is on the rise due to its distinct advantages over other methods, such as better vision and improved range of motion for surgeons, as well as less pain, shorter hospital stays, and quicker recovery times for patients.

 Robotic Weight-Loss Procedures

 The two main bariatric procedures, sleeve gastrectomy and gastric bypass, can both be completed robotically.
 In sleeve gastrectomy—the more common operation, also known as gastric sleeve—the size of the stomach is decreased by about 80 percent to limit the amount of food it can hold.
 Gastric bypass, or Roux-en-Y gastric bypass (RYGB), reduces your stomach size while also rerouting your small intestine to decrease food absorption.